-The AMWUA Board of Directors is requested to review and provide feedback on the preliminary Fiscal Year 2026 budget.
+The AMWUA Management Board is requested to review and provide feedback on the preliminary draft of the Fiscal Year 2026 budget.
+The preliminary draft Fiscal Year 2026 budget will also be shared with the AMWUA Board of Directors for feedback at its May 22, 2025, meeting.

-The final budget for Fiscal Year 2026 will be presented at the June 11, 2025, Management Board meeting for consideration for a recommendation to the AMWUA Board of Directors.
-The AMWUA Board of Directors will then consider adoption of the budget at its June 26, 2025, meeting.
+The final budget for Fiscal Year 2026 will be presented at the June 11, 2025, Management Board meeting for consideration for a recommendation to the AMWUA Board of Directors to adopt the budget at its June 26, 2025, meeting.